Voultapher/Presentations/cppcon2017WebService/present.md

 <!-- .element: class="fragment" -->

 Note:
-- To give you a rough idea about the effort required to use each library. ran each
+- To give you a rough idea about the effort required to use each library, I ran our example implementations through wordcount. >>
--
+- uWebSockets sits at a comfy 1.6kb. >>
+- IncludeOS isn't far away with roughly 3kb. >>
+- Beast however being a lower level library results in 9kb source code. >>

 ---